VIHATTeam/OMICALL-React-Native-SDK/README.md

     }
     ```

-  - Logout: Can't receive call.
+  - Logout: logout and remove all information.

     ```
     import {logout} from 'omikit-plugin';